Doonesbury by Garry Trudeau for September 01, 2019

 31. Redshoes icon

-Zuria Premium Member over 4 years ago
+Zuria Premium Member about 5 years ago

 One of my sisters got married in Cuernavaca, the other in Kathmandu.
 The latter sister was living in Saudi Arabia at the time, so it was actually a reachable destination for parents and friends.
 I was the only one to make the trip from the States.